GRB 241105A: A test case for GRB classification and rapid r-process nucleosynthesis channels: Summary

 A compact-binary merger origin remains possible; population simulations of neutron star mergers indicate that merger transients at $z = 2.681$ would have an event probability of $\sim 1$-in-$1000$ for \swift detected short GRBs, and would likely be well associated with its host galaxy \citep[i.e., have a low impact parameter;][]{Mandhai2022}.
 Thus, both progenitor scenarios remain viable for \thisgrb.
-If this GRB does indeed have a compact-binary merger origin, it would provide observational support for models invoking rapid, early-universe binary evolution and short delay times which would help to investigate the chemical evolution of the early Universe.
-On the other hand, if \thisgrb originates from a collapsar, it may belong to a previously under-recognised subpopulation of collapsars capable of producing extended emission.
-Indeed, several short GRBs detected at higher redshifts display characteristics aligned with collapsars \citep{Dichiara_2021, Dimple2022, Dimple2024}.
-This raises the question of whether other similar events have been misclassified, necessitating a careful re-examination.
+If this GRB does indeed have a compact-binary merger origin, it would provide observational support for models invoking rapid, early-universe binary evolution and short delay times, which would help to investigate the chemical evolution of the early Universe.
+On the other hand, if \thisgrb originated from a collapsar, it may resemble a growing set of high-redshift events that exhibit a bright initial short spike followed by weaker extended emission.
+Several such GRBs, identified by \citet{Dichiara_2021, Dimple2022, Dimple2024}, occur in collapsar-like environments, yet mimic the short+EE light-curve morphology.
+However, in these cases, the extended emission is detected predominantly in the higher-energy bands. \thisgrb may therefore belong to this ambiguous subset of bursts, suggesting that some similar events might have been misclassified and highlighting the need for a careful re-examination of GRB classification criteria.

 \thisgrb thus sits at the boundary of traditional GRB frameworks, emphasizing the need for more nuanced classification schemes.
 Whether it marks the most distant compact-binary merger or a rare collapsar with atypical properties, its ambiguous nature makes it a benchmark case for progenitor identification and for probing star formation and chemical enrichment in the early Universe.